 So where is Kerid crater, exactly?
 If you look on an Iceland map, Kerið Is southeast of Thingvallavatn lake.
 You reach it by taking Highway 35; This is not an F-road so you can travel on it at any time of year.
 Most travelers will be driving the 45-minute journey from Gullfoss to Kerid crater.
 The massive waterfall is the last of The Big Three on the area's famous tourist circuit, so it marks the returning point for many.

 If you're coming from a different part of the Circle, it takes around 40 minutes to drive from either Thingvellir or Haukadalur.
-You'll be coming from different directions but this gives you a few different options to return to Reykjavik from your day trip.
+You'll be coming from different directions, but this gives you a few different options to return from your day trip from Reykjavík.